Mathwizard1/LASERPY-Quantum/README.md

 ### 🧠 Use Case: Laser simulations

-LaserPy’s current use case is simulating quantum key distribution (QKD) protocols using master–slave lasers with injection locking and interferometer-based detection.<br>
+LaserPy_Quantum’s current use case is simulating quantum key distribution (QKD) protocols using master–slave lasers with injection locking and interferometer-based detection.<br>
 It allows researchers and engineers to prototype and test theoretical setups before implementing them in hardware.

 ### 🔧 Planned Features